 The group continues to operate within its bank covenants.
-In April 2013, a bank loan of £8 million was taken out with the group's bankers, Royal Bank of Scotland and the final loan repayment was made on 30 April 2017, financed by a new five-year loan of £5 million, also with the Royal Bank of Scotland.
-This will be repaid by four equal annual instalments of £0.5 million per annum commencing on 30 April 2018 followed by a final balloon repayment of £3 million due on 30 April 2022.
-Interest is being charged at the three-month LIBOR rate plus a margin of 1.1%.
+In April 2017 a bank loan of £5 million was taken out with the group's bankers, Royal Bank of Scotland.
+The first loan repayment of £0.5 million was made in accordance with the bank agreement on 30 April 2018.
+The remaining balance of £4.5 million will be repaid by three equal annual instalments of £0.5 million per annum commencing on 30 April 2019 followed by a final balloon repayment of £3 million due on 30 April 2022.
+Interest is being charged at the three month LIBOR rate plus a margin of 1.1%.